molcikas/photon/README.md

 }
 ```

-It can also be useful for creating queries that only retrieve portions of an aggregate (although creating read models is preferred).
+It can also be useful for creating queries that only retrieve portions of an aggregate (although creating view models is preferred).

 ```java
 try(PhotonTransaction transaction = photon.beginTransaction())